olark/pagerdutyduty/README.md

 A way to set schedules in PagerDuty that sort of approaches sane.
 Room for improvement exists.

-Schedule information is read in via YAML, and the resulting schedule is created in PagerDuty via overrides.
+Schedule information is read in via YAML, and the resulting schedule is created in PagerDuty actual via overrides.

-Please view `pagerdutyduty --help` for more information and check out the example schedule `examples/schedule.yaml`.
+Please view `pagerdutyduty --help` for usage information and check out `examples/schedule.yaml` for example schedule configuration.